 For assisted living facilities in the Golden State to accept residents who have Alzheimer’s care or dementia, there are certain stipulations and rules that apply.
 If your loved one is showing signs of Alzheimer’s disease, be sure to find out whether the facility you’re considering offers memory care.
 If it does not, then dementia would be a reason for discharge and you would need to place your relative in a facility that is able to meet their needs.

 California has approximately 420 hospitals.
 When you look at assisted living communities for your loved one, be sure there is a hospital nearby for any urgent or serious medical needs he or she might have.
 California also has many medical centers and doctors’ offices; chances are good that the assisted living facility you choose will be located near medical offices.
 Find out where the residents are transported to for medical needs and make sure it’s not a long drive.

 The California Department of Aging offers programs to help meet the needs of senior citizens in the state.
-The programs
+The programs offered vary by county.

 Anyone who wants to go into an assisted living community needs to have a multi-part evaluation by a physician and the facility’s staff.
 The medical part of the evaluation will include an overview of past or current medical problems; current medications; any treatments that your loved one has had, is having, or needs to have; and the type of diet that your relative should be on.